Departures (2008 film): International reviews

 Internationally, Departures has received mixed—mostly positive—reviews.
 Ebert gave the film a perfect four stars, describing it as "rock-solid in its fundamentals" and highlighting its cinematography, music, and the casting of Yamazaki as Sasaki.
 He found that the result "functions flawlessly" and is "excellent at achieving the universal ends of narrative".
+He eventually put the movie in his collection of Great Movies; the most recent film on the list.
 Derek Armstrong of AllMovie gave the film four stars out of five, describing it as "a film of lyrical beauty" which is "bursting with tiny pleasures".
 In a four-star review, Byrnes described the film as a "moving meditation on the transience of life" which showed "great humanity", concluding "it's a beautiful film but take two hankies."
 Howell gave the film three stars out of four, praising its acting and cinematography.
 He wrote that Departures "quietly subverts aesthetic and emotional expectations" without ever losing its "high-minded intent".
 In a three-and-a-half star review, Claudia Puig of USA Today described Departures as a "beautifully composed" film which, although predictable, was "emotional, poignant" and "profoundly affecting".

 Philip French of The Observer considered Departures to be a "moving, gently amusing" film, which the director had "fastidiously composed".
 Sharkey found it an "emotionally wrenching trip with a quiet man", one which was well cast with "actors who move lightly, gracefully" in the various settings.
 In Entertainment Weekly, Owen Gleiberman gave the film a B−, considering it "tender and, at times, rather squishy", though certain to affect anyone who had lost a parent.
 Barber found Departures to be "heartfelt, unpretentious, [and] slyly funny", worth watching (though ultimately predictable).
 Mike Scott gave the film three and a half stars out of four, finding that it was "a surprisingly uplifting examination of life and loss", with humour which perfectly complemented the "moving and meaningful story", but lent itself to characters "mug[ging] for the camera".